oernster/3D-printing-info/printers/qidiq1pro/README.md

 # https://www.amazon.co.uk/dp/B0D7X87QGR
 # To get to the emmc you need to unscrew all screws from the rear of the printer and also 3 screws either side of the rear panel.
 # Then unscrew the two screws that mount the emmc to your printer motherboard and remove the emmc.
-# There is a clear diagram / picture on the adapter on orientation for plugging in to flash which we will come to later.
+# There is a clear diagram / picture on the adapter oshowing the orientation for plugging in to flash which we will come to later.

 ## Install WSL on windows (Windows sub system for linux)...